devschooldevops/04_python_automation/6_loops.md

 ## Practice

 Compute the fibonacci sequence for a given input.
-Compute the greatest common denominator for a given number.
+Compute the greatest common denominator for two given numbers.